radams15/CircuitTesterDocs/Analysis/chap-4/analysis.md

  3. Would you say that you understand theories better if they were given an example of the theories working?

+ 4. What are the qualities of real circuits that you would like to be reflected in a piece of software?

+ 5. Have you ever used any kind of circuit planning tools before?
+	If so, what was your opinion on it, and what would you like to see added?

+ 6. Have you got anything else to add?

 ---

 \newpage